jonnyschaefer/radolan/README.md

 The example program `radolan2png` is included to quickly convert composite files to png images.

-This library was developed for [Regenampel.de](https://regenampel.de/), but offers even more features for awesome ideas projects.
+This library was developed for [Regenampel.de](https://regenampel.de/), but offers even more features for awesome ideas and projects.

 Besides local scans, the following grids are currently supported:
 - National Grid (900km x 900km)